Vince-C156/EASEL-PPO-ARPOD/README.md

 # EASEL-PPO-ARPOD
 Using Proximal Policy Optimization to train a model for ARPOD missions

-Python 3.8 \n
+Python 3.8

-Matlab version R2022a \n
+Matlab version R2022a